Here are several resources that offer a sense of the values and principles you’ll encounter when exploring Trillium Awakening offerings and services:

 Teacher Dharma: Like branches spreading from the trunk of core dharma, teacher dharma is a further elaboration upon the process of embodied awakening that arises out of an individual teacher’s experience and understanding.
 See Core Dharma or Teacher Dharma

-Transmission: A subtle event whereby the radiant awakened-and-embodied Being-force of the teacher is effortlessly and spontaneously communicated nonverbally as a resonant effect to the student through proximity, gazing meditation, writings, focused intention, or other ways of being together.
+Transmission: A subtle event whereby the radiant awakened-and-embodied Being-force of the whole being realizer is effortlessly and spontaneously communicated nonverbally as a resonant effect to the student.
+Transmission is enhanced through proximity, gazing meditation, writings, focused intention, or other ways of being together.

 Trillium Path or Process: These terms refer to the set of principles that emerged from the Waking Down teachings and its predecessors in that lineage, and have been collectively stewarded by Trillium Awakening teachers since 2005.

-Unraveling of Fixing and Seeking Strategies (i.e. Rot): The will to try new formulas for perfection and avoidance of suffering are dissolving, leaving one in a free-fall or groundless condition that feels disorienting, perhaps even devastating, but prepares the ground for the quantum shift of Whole Being Realization.
+Unraveling of Fixing and Seeking Strategies (i.e. Rot): The will to impose formulas for self-perfection, avoiding suffering, and fulfilling desires is dissolving, leaving you in a freefall or groundless condition that feels disorienting, perhaps even devastating, yet prepares the ground for the quantum shift of Whole-Being Realization.

 Wellness of Being: Wellness of Being refers to the openness, receptivity, flow, ease, and grace that are more and more consistently present as we awaken, and that can become even more predominant as we clarify, integrate, and live our whole-being realization.
 It is a quality that is a consistently present and stable part of awakened life.

 Witness Awakening: A state or stage of awakening that may be experienced by some practitioners whereby their sense of personal identity has shifted to their conscious nature without including embodiment.
 It includes a greater sense of expansion and freedom from limitation, and may be associated with a location beside or behind the head.